 Too Dumb to Live: Vic runs away from his successful experiment in creating life because it's ugly.
 Then he destroys the Bride he was making for it, causing the Creature to go on a rampage.
 All the Creature wanted was some familial love, and then a female companion.
 C'mere, Vic... we need to slap some of the stupid out of you.
 In fairness, he destroyed the mate for fear that, unlike his first creation, it would be a monster in manner as well as looks.

 He's also worried that the two creations together could breed and create a race of monsters.
 Um... brilliant biologist and anatomist hasn't heard of tying tubes?

 Tubal ligations and vasectomies weren't viable with humans until the late 1800s.
 Castration would still be on the table...

 When the monster told Victor that he "would be with you on your wedding night" he took that to mean that the monster planned to kill him then, even though its modus operandi up to that point had been to target his loved ones.
 He prepares to confront the monster alone while leaving his new wife undefended; the monster kills her instead.

-I Am Not Shazam: The name of the hunchbacked assistant is not Igor.
+I Am Not Shazam: The name of the hunchbacked assistant is not Igor, it's Fritz.
 Ygor is an unrelated character from the third and fourth movies, who had a broken neck and didn't really assist the Doctor (he's the main antagonist in fact).